thomasWeise/oa/structure/searchSpace/README.md

 However, such solutions then can never be discovered.
 If the optimal solution would be among those unreachable ones, then, well, it could not be found by the optimization process.
 Being surjective is therefore a good feature for&nbsp;$\encoding$.

+### A Programmer's Perspective

+In [lst:Space], we already have defined a simple API to provide common operations for (solution) spaces.
+We can reuse this very same API for search spaces too.
+Additionally, we need a function that can convert from points in the search space to candidate solutions.

 \git.code{mp}{Encoding}{An abstract base class for encodings.}{moptipy/api/encoding.py}{}{book}{doc,hints}